UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * TO DISCUSS: `Mood=Prs` (persuasive) in Turkish.
 Reportedly similar in meaning to imperative, but tries to persuade the addressee rather than issuing a direct command.
 * [u-feat/Tense]()
   * Do not add `Tense=Aor` (aorist), despite its current usage in Ancient Greek and Turkish.
-    It is a confusing term with different meaning in grammars of different languages.
+    It is a confusing term with different meanings in grammars of different languages.
     In Slavic languages we use normal `Tense=Past` to denote aorist.
     In Turkish it is the unmarked non-past form.
   * Do not add sequences of tense markings, which are currently used in Turkish and may be needed in other agglutinating languages.
 Leave them language-specific.